Internet service provider: Access providers

 Wireless access is another option, including cellular and satellite Internet access.
+Access providers may have an MPLS (Multiprotocol label switching) or formerly a SONET backbone network, and have a ring or mesh network topology in their core network.
+The networks run by access providers can be considered wide area networks.
+ISPs can have access networks, aggregation networks/aggregation layers/distribution layers/edge routers/metro networks and a core network/backbone network; each subsequent network handles more traffic than the last.
+Mobile service providers also have similar networks.
+These providers often buy capacity on submarine cables to connect to internet exchanges and engage in private peering with other carriers and networks including Tier 1 carriers at data centers, for example by connecting to the NAP of the Americas, a data center which connects many Latin American ISPs with networks in the US.

 Mailbox providers

 A mailbox provider is an organization that provides services for hosting electronic mail domains with access to storage for mail boxes.
 It provides email servers to send, receive, accept, and store email for end users or other organizations.

-Many mailbox providers are also access providers, while others are not (e.g., Gmail, Yahoo!
+Many mailbox providers are also access providers, but some are not (e.g., Gmail, Yahoo!
 Mail, Outlook.com, AOL Mail, Po box).
 The definition given in RFC 6650 covers email hosting services, as well as the relevant department of companies, universities, organizations, groups, and individuals that manage their mail servers themselves.
 The task is typically accomplished by implementing Simple Mail Transfer Protocol (SMTP) and possibly providing access to messages through Internet Message Access Protocol (IMAP), the Post Office Protocol, Webmail, or a proprietary protocol.

 Hosting ISPs

 Internet hosting services provide email, web-hosting, or online storage services.
 Other services include virtual server, cloud services, or physical server operation.